-(Free from landlines and most mobiles: 3, O2, EE, Virgin and Vodafone)
+- Call 0808 800 0004 (free from landlines and most mobiles including 3, O2, EE, Virgin and Vodafone) - Email: support@thebraintumourcharity.org - Live Chat: Get in touch with us online via thebraintumourcharity.org/live-chat - Join one or more or our closed Facebook groups: bit.ly/FBSupportGroups - Website: thebraintumourcharity.org/getsupport

-support@thebraintumourcharity.org

-Live Chat

-Get in touch with us online via thebraintumourcharity.org/live-chat thebraintumourcharity.org/getsupport

-Join one (or more) of our closed Facebook groups: bit.ly/FBSupportGroups
+Disclaimer

-Disclaimer: This resource contains information and general advice.
+This resource contains information and general advice.
 It should not be used as a substitute for personalised advice from a qualified specialist professional.
-We strive to make sure that the content is accurate and upto-date, but information can change over time.
+We strive to make sure that the content is accurate and up-to-date, but information can change over time.

 Patients must seek advice from their medical teams before beginning or refraining from taking any medication or treatment.

 The Brain Tumour Charity does not accept any liability to any person arising from the use of this resource.